HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Before logging in

 The user can create an username and password (completed)
-- unique username with min 4 length password

 The user can log in, by entering an existing username and corresponding password
 - if username or password does not match, the system will notify the user (completed)

 ### After logging in

-The user is able to view their personal budget list (completed)
+The user is able to view their personal budget list

-The user is able to add expenses and income (completed)
+The user is able to add expenses and income

+The user is able to create categories

 The user is able to categorize expeses

-The user is able to add accounts (unsuccesful for now)
+The user is able to view transactions and balance linked to a specific category

-The user is able to log out of their account (completed)
+The user is able to log out of their account

--> Further Development Ideas
+### Further Development Ideas
+->
+- The user is able to add accounts
-- The user can set expenses to cycle on a specified date
+- The user can set expenses to cycle on a specified date / Recurring Transactions
+- Savings / Budgeting goals
+- View their tranasctions over different periods - monthly, yearly, or custom date ranges.
+- The user is able to modify and delete categories